d-mon-/typeOf/README.md

 > **typeof** new Number(NaN) **===** 'object'

-and this one doesn't help more the case of NaN...
+and this one doesn't improve the case of NaN...

 and some more...